 Vital Proteins unflavored collagen is my favorite type of protein to use but you can use any other unflavored protein powder.
 If you’re looking for extra flavor, feel free to use vanilla protein powder or chocolate protein powder.

 Adding chocolate chips is optional but gives these muffins a great flavor.
-Feel free to add chia seeds, flax seeds, fruit, or other toppings depending on your preferences.
+Feel free to add chia seeds, flax seeds (also great in this nut-free protein bar recipe), fruit, or other toppings depending on your preferences.

 How do you make banana protein muffins?